toughpixels/sacred-harp-singers/content/projects.md

 Benefit to PNWSHS will be a more experienced singer and strengthened ties between our singing community here and the singing community in Georgia, that could potentially result in reciprocal visits from those singers to our convention.

 ## Local Music Camp
+PNWSHS launched the Fasola boot camp, held in [2018 in Alaska](http://sacredharpalaska.org/fasola_camp.html), with subsequent events planned acress the northwest.

-PNWSHS is launching a Music Camp, to be held in 2018 in Alaska, the year after in the Seattle-Portland region, and in the year after that in the Oakland CA region.
-Then the schedule begins over again.
-The camp will teach and sing from the Cooper Sacred Harp with the typical sorts of teaching sessions on Rudiments, Leading, Accenting, Keying, All-Day Singing topics, and so forth.
-The specifics will be driven by the needs of the local region.
-For now, the title of the music camp is Fasola Boot Camp.
-(Alternative suggestions are solicited).
+The camp teaches and sings from the Cooper Sacred Harp  offering lessons on Rudiments, Leading, Accenting, Keying, All-Day Singing topics, and so forth.
+The specifics of the camp are driven by the needs of the local region.